DarkSeraphim/dora/README.md

  - BRANCH: the branch to checkout, defaults to "main"

- - DEPLOY_KEY: private key for repo access, should be a base64 encoded pem file.
+ - DEPLOY_KEY: private key for repo access, should be a string containing the base64 encoded private key pem file.
    Configure the public part as a deploy key for your git repo.

  - HOOK_SECRET: secret for securing the git webhook.
 If not set any hook request is accepted.